TOAST-DOCS/Transit-Hub/en/console-guide.md

 2. In the list of transit hubs, click **View Details** for the transaction hub from which you want to modify a routing table.
 3. Go to the **Routing Tables** page.
 4. Select a routing table you want to change from the list.
-5. Click **Modify** Routing Table to display the modification screen.
+5. Click **Modify Routing Table** to display the modification screen.
 6. On the modification screen, make changes to an item.

 ### Delete Routing Table

-To delete routing table , use the following steps.
+To delete routing table, use the following steps.

 1. Go to **Network > Transit Hub > Manage**.
 2. In the list of transit hubs, click **View Details** for the transaction hub from which you want to delete a routing table.